A One Love And Hip Hop

 2. Support Artists Who Promote Unity and Social Justice

 Seek out artists who use their music to promote positive messages, challenge injustice, and inspire change.
-There are many talented reggae and hip-hop artists who are committed to using their platforms for good.
+There are many talented reggae and hip-hop artists who are committed to using their platforms for good And that's really what it comes down to.
+No workaround needed..

 By supporting these artists, you're not only enjoying their music, but you're also contributing to a larger movement for social justice and equality.